alex-monroe/ff-schedule-generator/README.md

 The image compiles the protobuf definitions during build and starts the HTTP server on port `8080`.
 The `compile_protos.py` script is copied into the image so that any new `.proto` files will be included automatically.

+## Deployment Smoke Test

+A GitHub Actions workflow runs `examples/example_request_https.py` after each deployment and once a day to verify that the production server responds correctly.
+The script sends a simple schedule request and checks that the response contains 13 weeks with five matchups per week.